brunocalou/Timer/README.md

 # Timer
 Arduino timer library.
-It supports callbacks with functions and methods, so it can be used inside another library
+It supports callbacks with functions and methods

 ------------------------

 ## Installation
 1. [Download](https://github.com/brunocalou/Timer/archive/master.zip) the latest release from github
 2. Unzip and rename the folder to "Timer" (remove the -master)